What makes a good scientific abstract?

 These results demonstrate that our new molecule has fewer side effects and therefore leads to better adherence to treatment than conventional chemotherapies.
 The larger clinical trials we plan to start in the near future will indicate whether the compound is safe and efficacious enough to be commercialized.

-Researchers and professionals in your area will look for papers in databases by entering specific keywords.
+Researchers and professionals in your field will look for papers in databases by entering specific keywords.
 If these keywords are present in your abstract, the chances that they will find your article are higher.
-Therefore, before writing your abstract, identify the most important keywords and make sure to include them in your abstract.
+Therefore, before writing your abstract, identify the most important keywords and include them in your abstract.

 Many abstracts contain standard phrases, such as: